phpinto/c-programs/README.md

-# the_c_programming_language
+# C Programs
-Collection of exercises from "The C Programming Language" by Brian Kernighan and Dennis Ritchie.
+Collection of exercises in the C programming language.